FrancoisChabot/variadic_future/README.md

 This was needed to properly implement [Easy gRPC](https://github.com/FrancoisChabot/easy_grpc), and it was an interesting exercise.

-More specifically, completion-based futures are a non-blocking, callback-based, synchronization mechanism that hides the callback logic from the asynchronous code, while properly handling error conditions.

 ## What

+Completion-based futures are a non-blocking, callback-based, synchronization mechanism that hides the callback logic from the asynchronous code, while properly handling error conditions.

 A fairly common pattern is to have some long operation perform a callback upon its completion.
 At first glance, this seems pretty straightforward: